nosarthur/nosarthur.github.io/_drafts/aws.md

 ```
 aws configure
 ```

-It creates two files.
+It will ask user input for AWS Access Key ID, AWS Secret Access Key, and other preferences.
+After execution, two files are created.
 The AWS Access Key ID and AWS Secret Access Key are stored in `~/.aws/credentials`, which looks like

 ```
 [default]